 Five most common essential oils to use with dogs

 Aromatherapy dates back to 1912, and a great deal of research has been done in the veterinary industry on how it can be used to treat specific issues.

-Below is a short list of essential oils that experts say are safe to use on animals.
+Below is a short list of essential oils that experts say are safe to use on dogs.

 - Cardamom: Diuretic, anti-bacterial, normalizes appetite, colic, coughs, heartburn and nausea.